Canadian Society for Chemistry (CSC)

 CSC Board of Directors and Officers

-- President, Jennifer Love, FCIC, University of Calgary, Calgary, AB
+- Past President, Jennifer Love, FCIC, University of Calgary, Calgary, AB

 - Treasurer, Edward Lai, MCIC, Carleton University, ON, Ottawa